Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Discussion and Limitations

 \textbf{2.
 Attestation.} Acme's trust root issues a \paseto{} token binding the agent to capability path \texttt{/workflow/approval/invoice} with 30-day expiration.
-The attestation's \texttt{capabilities} claim authorizes registration at this path and descendants.
+The attestation's \texttt{capabilities} claim includes this exact identity path; narrower descendant grants may be added for operations, but registration remains bound to the subject URI.